PrinceOfPuppers/smart-home-server/devices/esp32-air-quality-station/README.md

 The device operates as a UDP Server, to allow for remote collection of data.
 It is also battery operated primarly for Co2 Calibration (easier to bring outdoors for calibration).

-The device also contains:
-- ESP32                    (Micro controller)
-- Lipo Battery and charger
-- Calibration Button       (for Co2 calibration)

 # CREATION

 ## Materials
-I will Divide this into sections, most things can be improvised with small design tweaks and case modifications (case.scad).
+I will divide this into sections, most things can be improvised with small design tweaks and case modifications (case.scad).

 ##### Primary
 - ESP32 30 pin